BrunoKaiser/IDIV/programms/SAStoLua/readme_SAStoLua.txt

 This programm collect data from SAS programms and their sub programms in a recursive manner to show in a tab tree results of a search of standardized lines.
 The difference to SAS_Searcher.lua is that there can be more than one include file in one include statement.

+3. SAS_Searcher_more_includes_context.lua

+This programm collect data from SAS programms and their sub programms in a recursive manner.
+There can be more than one include file in one include statement.
+It shows dependencies of variables and macro variables to build a tree of dependent variables with side effects.